How to apply

-Under some circumstances it may be possible for Kew to offer sponsorship for a visa; however in many cases, for example for positions where the salary or skill level is lower than the UKVI threshold, we will not be able to sponsor and you will need to obtain the right to work through an alternative route.
+There may be circumstances where Kew will be able to offer sponsorship for a visa; however, in some cases, for example for positions where the salary is lower than the UKVI threshold, or due to the nature/duration of the contract, we will not be able to provide sponsorship and you would need to obtain the right to work through an alternative route.

 How to apply: step by step